xplosionmind/tommi.space/content/jam/public/Server setup.md

 ## General knowledge

-Resources, apps, tutorials and several knowledge sources are mentioned in the [[Server]] page.
+Resources, apps, tutorials and several knowledge sources are mentioned in the [[Nebuchadnezzar]] page.

 ## Docker